ffrostfall/BridgeNet/docs/Getting Started.md

 need to call this anywhere else.

 ## Using BridgeNet
 BridgeNet uses objects known as "bridges".
-These objects are the equivelant of RemoteEvents in normal Roblox.
+These objects are the equivalant of RemoteEvents in normal Roblox.
 They are created as such:
 ```lua title="init.lua"
 local Bridge = BridgeNet.CreateBridge("RemoteNameHere")
 Bridge:FireAll("Firing all players")
 ```
 All the optimizations are handled for you!
-These is packaged, sent out with a compressed string ID, and received on the client.
+These are packaged, sent out with a compressed string ID, and received on the client.

 ## Using the identifier system
 A common pattern in Roblox are constant strings that are sent over the client/server boundary.
+The identifier strings are 1-2 character strings that represent longer strings- which you define.
+This saves on bandwith because sending shorter strings instead of longer strings saves on data.
-These are typically static, and can depict things like action requests, item names, all of that.
+These are typically
+static, and can depict things like action requests, item names, all of that.
 This library provides an easy system to optimize
 these: the 3 functions ``CreateIdentifier``, ``WhatIsThis``, and ``DestroyIdentifier``.
 They are used as such:
 ```lua title="spellHandler.client.lua"